mauriciocarrazza/Data-Science-Projects/README.md

 - Machine Learning (classification model)

 ## Mar-2021 - (University Project) - Study of correlations between activated carbon properties
+Collecting and assembling an extensive database of activated carbon properties and applying machine learning techniques such as clustering and PCA to find the best ones. <br />
 **Link to the project**: https://github.com/mauriciocarrazza/Data-Science-Projects/tree/main/activated%20carbon%20-%20ML%20%26%20Data%20Analysis <br />
 **Topics:**
 - Extensive Research and Database creation in Excel